Is there anything better than a hearty breakfast of crispy breakfast potatoes and eggs after a late night? No, I don’t think there is.

 I see no reason not to make these whenever the craving strikes, especially when you’re serving them with a protein-rich accompaniment, like eggs.
 Throw something fresh and green into the mix and you have yourself a gourmet, healthy brunch!

 Please let me know how this recipe turns out for you in the comments!
 I’m always so eager to hear from you.
-And, if you’re craving more roasted potato goodness, don’t miss my potato wedges recipe (they’re irresistible!).

 Roasted Breakfast Potatoes